Trinitary algebras: Abstract

 \section{Abstract}

-A {\em trinitary algebra} is any subalgebra of the space of smooth functions $f: M \to {\mathbb R}$ that is distinguished in this space by finitely many linear conditions of the form $f(x_i) = f(\tilde x_i) = f(\hat x_i)$, where $x_i, \tilde x_i,$ and $ \hat x_i $ are distinct points in $ M$, $i=1, \dots, k$, or is approximated by such subalgebras.
-These algebras naturally arise in the study of discriminant varieties, i.e., the spaces of singular geometric objects, in theories where the property of being singular is formulated in terms of simultaneous behavior at three distinct points.
-Trinitary algebras are analogs of {\em equilevel algebras} of \cite{EA} which are defined by collections of conditions $f(x_i)=f(\tilde x_i)$ and play the same role in the study of discriminants defined by binary singularities.
-We describe the cell structures of the varieties of all equilevel algebras up to the codimension four in $C^\infty(S^1, {\mathbb R})$ and calculate the homology groups of these varieties.
+A {\em $k$-trinitary algebra} is any subalgebra of the space of smooth functions $f: M \to {\mathbb R}$ that is distinguished in this space by $k$ independent conditions of the form $f(x_i) = f(\tilde x_i) = f(\hat x_i)$, where $x_i, \tilde x_i,$ and $ \hat x_i $ are distinct points in $ M$, $i=1, \dots, k$, or is approximated by such subalgebras.
+Trinitary algebras naturally arise in the study of {\em discriminant varieties,} that is, the spaces of singular geometric objects, when the property of being singular is formulated in terms of the simultaneous behavior at three distinct points.
+The simplest singular objects of this kind are the plane curves with triple self-intersections, see \cite{A}, \cite{MD}.

+The spaces of all $k$-trinitary algebras in $C^\infty(M, {\mathbb R})$ are analogous to the spaces of all ideals of finite codimension, which play the same role in the study of discriminants defined in the terms of a single singular point.
+These spaces are also analogous to the spaces of {\em equilevel algebras} (see \cite{EA}), which arise in the study of discriminants defined by binary singularities.

+We classify the trinitary algebras up to the codimension four in $C^\infty(S^1, {\mathbb R})$, compute the cohomology rings of their varieties and find the Stiefel--Whitney classes of their canonical normal bundles.
+We also present a series of $(2k-2)$-dimensional cohomology classes of the spaces of trinitary algebras of codimension $2k$ for any natural $k$.